iLib-js/ilib-es6/README.md

 Synchronous Classes
 -----------

-You can continue using ilib classes synchronously or asynchronously as you had before.
+You can continue using ilib classes synchronously as you had before.

 old: